TheSpaghettiDetective/obico-server/website/docs/server-guides/faqs.md

 At the minimum, your server's firewall should have the following rules allowed:

-- Inbound - port 80.
+- Inbound - port 3334 or whatever port your reverse proxy is on.
 If your server is on http.
-- Inbound - port 443.
-If your server is on https.
+- If you are using a reverse proxy, make sure it proxies WebSocket protocol.
 - Outbound - stun.l.google.com:19302.
 - UDP port range 20000-24999.